Eat This, Not That! to Fight Cold Sores

 Fruit yogurts, especially the fat-free variety, are one of the worst sources of hidden sugars, which can damage your immune system and put you at risk for an outbreak.
 A review in the Journal of Tumor found that sugar can interfere with your white blood cells’ ability to destroy bacteria and increase inflammatory markers in your blood.
 A 6-ounce container of Dannon Fruit on the Bottom Blueberry contains 24 grams of sugar—about what you’d get in a serving of Ben & Jerry’s Peanut Butter Cup ice cream.
 Switch to plain yogurt to get your calcium and protein hit; the same size container has 352 mg of lysine, the herpes-fighting protein.
 Add your own fruit for a perfect workout partner.
 “It’s a good source of protein, calcium and vitamin D, which are good for muscles,” says registered dietitian Ilyse Schapiro.

 EAT THIS: Swiss cheese

 NOT THAT!: Almonds

-As one of our 29 Best-Ever Proteins for Weight Loss, almonds pack a slew of health-boosting nutrients—magnesium, potassium, iron, and calcium—but also contain cold-sore-inducing arginine, and lots of it.
+As one of our best proteins for weight loss, almonds pack a slew of health-boosting nutrients—magnesium, potassium, iron, and calcium—but also contain cold-sore-inducing arginine, and lots of it.
 To get a quick calcium and protein hit, consider cheese instead.
-Swiss cheese in particular has the highest percentage of herpes-fighting lysine, but all your favorite cheeses like gouda, blue cheese, provolone, and brie also claimed top marks.
+Swiss cheese, in particular, has the highest percentage of herpes-fighting lysine, which can help you get rid of those pesky cold sores.
+But all your favorite cheeses like gouda, blue cheese, provolone, and brie also claimed top marks.
 And cheese isn’t just good for preventing cold sores, it can also help you lose weight!